ivfomenko/unsplashapp/README.md

 	- contain all database Providers and their Protocolos, grouped by their type.
 2. Realm Models
 	- contain Realm(database) models for communicate only with database
-	- Realm models mustn't communicate with ViewController, use special DomainConvertibleType type for 'decorate' datamodels into UI-friendly models, for more details go [here](https://en.wikipedia.org/wiki/Decorator_pattern "here")
+	- Realm models mustn't communicate with View, use special DomainConvertibleType type for 'decorate' datamodels into UI-friendly models, for more details go [here](https://en.wikipedia.org/wiki/Decorator_pattern "here")
 3. Database Service
 	- contain main Abstract database service for Realm Database, for more details go [here](https://realm.io "here") also contain base models and serivces for database (MigrationService and Error's models)